Back to Blog

 Tool Price Auto Subtitles Recording Teleprompter Scheduling Best For

-Descript $24–$33/mo Yes Screen only No No Podcast / text-based editing
+Descript $24–$33/mo Yes Screen + webcam No No Podcast / text editing

 Kapwing Free / $16/mo Yes No No No Team collaboration

-InVideo Free / $25/mo Basic No No No Template-driven videos
+InVideo Free / $25/mo Basic No No No Template videos

 VEED.io Free / $18/mo Yes (great) Webcam No No Fast browser editing